tczajka/sorting-searching/_posts/2020-11-11-zero-power-zero.md

 \mathbb{N} \subset \mathbb{Z} \subset \mathbb{Q} \subset \mathbb{R}
 {% endlatex %}

-This lets us mix an match integers with rational numbers and irrational numbers in expressions without having to worry about converting between these types.
+This lets us mix and match integers with rational numbers and irrational numbers in expressions without having to worry about converting between these types.

 If so, it makes no sense to say that 0<sup>0</sup>=1 but 0<sup>0.0</sup> is undefined, because